 Data analytics is providing life sciences companies with opportunities to gain valuable new insights and increasingly, they are leveraging analytics to accelerate discovery, development, and time to market.
 For life sciences companies using outdated databases and systems, the exploding volume and variety of data poses significant management and security challenges.
-Additionally, these legacy systems hinder their ability to use their analytics effectively to improve business processes and make timely decisions.
+Additionally, these legacy business intelligence systems hinder their ability to use their analytics effectively to improve business processes and make timely decisions.

 Let’s discuss the five most common challenges life sciences companies face in leveraging analytics for better business outcomes.
 Overcoming these challenges can enable life sciences organizations to consolidate data silos and reach insights faster and enable them to discover, collaborate, and generate value from data regardless of where it resides.